codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 # #100DaysOfCode - Round 1

 The log of my #100DaysOfCode challenge.
-Started on December 23, 2018. :christmas_tree: :santa:
+Started on December 23, 2018. :christmas_tree:

 ## Log